dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A118: DCE - Database Integration Plan
 # Date Created: C118
 # Author: AI Model & Curator
-# Updated on: C120 (Add native module build instructions)
+# Updated on: C122 (Clarify native module rebuild process)

 - **Key/Value for A0:**
 - **Description:** A plan to transition from the brittle `dce_history.json` file to a robust SQLite database for managing cycle history, solving data loss issues.